circonus/docs/content/irondb/getting-started/configuration.md

 > Do not change granularity after starting to collect data, as this will result
 > in data loss.

-Default: 1 day
+Default: 1 week

 #### raw_database min_delete_age

 The minimum age that a shard must be before it is considered for rollup and deletion.

-Default: 3 days
+Default: 4 weeks

 #### raw_database delete_after_quiescent_age

 The period after which a shard, if it has been rolled up and not subsequenty written to, may be deleted.

-Default: 12 hours
+Default: 2 hours

 #### raw_database max_clock_skew